Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Great idea!
 Would make a great graduation gift!
 Thanks.

 Some of my daughters' friends ran up huge debts at university.
 Their parents had said "We will pay your college bills".
 This sounds practical, but the students had carelessly charged everything to their college accounts, thinking that it did not matter, parents would pay.
+Sometimes there was a minimum amount of money that could be charged to account, for example on a meal, and the students deliberately spent more, so that mum and dad would pay.

 This is a guide about setting a curfew for college age children.
 College students still living at home are still a subject of worry for their parents.